ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 * `DOT - ~1500 TPS (Hiemstra et al., 2021)`

-It's important to remember that **TPS is mostly a vanity metric.** It's not about how many transactions you can do but rather the weight of those transactions and the computational cost limit per block.
-This cost limit depends on the hardware miners have, the size of the network, and other dynamic factors, but there is no concrete formula to calculate scalability.
-The best path forward is to log transaction profiles once DeFi on Ergo is established and perform load testing in the testnet.
+It's important to remember that TPS (Transactions Per Second) is a vanity metric.
+It's not about how many transactions you can do but rather the weight of those transactions and the computational cost limit per block.
+This cost limit depends on the hardware miners have, the size of the network, and other dynamic factors, but focusing on how many simple transactions you can do at once is meaningless; especially on Ergo.

 With the release of v5, the raw TPS numbers should bring us to around **47.5tx/s** - improvements on top of this are still possible.
 The focus is on raising the TPS without compromising classic blockchain assumptions and guarantees.

 ## Settlement Layer